Publications on Google Scholar

-Michael Olabisi is a tenure stream Assistant Professor in AFRE and the Department of Community Sustainability .
-He received his PhD from the University of Michigan in 2015, and has a master’s degree from Cornell University.
+Michael Olabisi is a tenure stream Assistant Professor in the Department of Community Sustainability (CSUS) and the department of Agricultural Food and Resource Economics (AFRE).
+He received his PhD from the University of Michigan in 2015 and has a master’s degree from Cornell University.
 He has worked with international scholars on research visits to Singapore and Beijing, with support from the National Science Foundation and the Center for International Business Education and Research (CIBER).
 He is currently affiliated with Michigan State University's Institute for Public Policy and Social Research (IPPSR).

 Research and Outreach Interests

 Economic development and export diversification: The role of trade costs